Nimmidev/advent-of-code-2022/README.md

 Somehow this escalated into a quest to make the answers compact.
 This means the code quality is kinda bad.
-I would never do things like that in actual production code.
+I would never write code like that in actual projects.